Storage Considerations for Photographers

 Below are the major storage architectures you might come across today:

-- Direct-Attached Storage (DAS): any storage that requires a direct connection to a computer can be considered a DAS.
+Any storage that requires a direct connection to a computer can be considered a DAS.
 For example, your hard drive or SSD drive on your computer is a DAS.
 An external drive or storage array connected with a Thunderbolt or a USB cable to a computer is also a DAS.
-DAS is typically only beneficial for a single computer setup and it is usually not designed to run autonomously.
+DAS is typically only beneficial for single computer setup and it is usually not designed to run autonomously.
 DAS provides “RAW” or block-level storage to a computer, so its storage volumes are typically managed through the computer it is connected to.

-- Network-Attached Storage (NAS): as the name implies, network-attached storage connects to one or more computers via wired or wireless network (although wireless network connectivity options are typically not available due to wireless reliability issues).
+As the name implies, network-attached storage connects to one or more computers via wired or wireless network (although wireless network connectivity options are typically not available due to wireless reliability issues).
 Since NAS is not directly connected to a computer, it requires its own CPU and memory in order to manage its storage and hence it is designed to run autonomously.
 NAS is ideal for a multi-user setup and as the next section reveals, has many advantages over DAS, especially when it comes to data access.
 Unlike DAS, NAS provides file-level storage that can be accessed from multiple computers at the same time.

-- Storage Area Networks (SAN): storage area networks are more complex than DAS and NAS, and they are typically utilized in larger environments that need high-level performance, reliability, scalability and redundancy in datacenter environments, where a single large storage array can be used to provide block-level storage to multiple servers.
-Since SAN is overkill for most photographers, we will keep it out of scope of this article.
+Storage area networks are more complex than DAS and NAS, and they are typically utilized in larger environments that need high-level performance, reliability, scalability, and redundancy in data center environments, where a single large storage array can be used to provide block-level storage to multiple servers.
+Since SAN is overkill for most photographers, we will keep it out of the scope of this article.

 Depending on the architecture, storage arrays can be simple and can also be very complex.
 Simple, user-friendly storage arrays are typically going to be the most affordable, giving very few configuration options to quickly get started, whereas storage arrays designed for small to medium-size businesses can have many configuration and connectivity options, making them more difficult to implement and manage.